 ‘Whenever a sexual difference has been found, most spatial tests on humans, of whatever age, have shown males to be more adept than females.’

 This quote by the scientist, Robin Baker, who led research into human navigational ability, seems fairly conclusive.
 As ever it is not quite so simple.
-Baker discovered that although men often performed better than women in the tests it was not necessarily due to any inherent ability, but because of their reading of external cues, which may have been due to experience.
-In one experiment the women’s ability to orientate themselves actually deteriorated after a blindfold was taken off.
+Baker discovered that although men often performed better than women in the tests it could have been because of their reading of external cues, which may have been due to experience.
+In one experiment the women’s ability to orientate themselves actually deteriorated after they took their blindfolds off.
 Women were relying on intuition more than the men who were improving their ability to find direction by using external clues like the sun and the wind.
 Conversely, women proved more effective at navigating in situations where external clues could not be used.
 They were better able to orientate themselves at the end of short journeys as a blindfolded passenger for example.

 If, as Baker suggests, these differences are due to natural selection then it can be traced back through primitive behaviour to monkeys.
 The male traits being consistent with the ‘solitary long-distance exploration’ that is more prevalent in males of tribes across the world as well as primates like the Japanese Macaque.

 This is where my reading of the situation diverges from Baker’s and the probably the scientific community as a whole.
 I should emphasise that I have not conducted any rigorous scientific experiments to date.